 - Generating customized financial reports to address specific issues

 - Determining estimated taxes and preparing tax documents

 - Monitoring issues related to financial and tax compliance

-Because these tasks, while important, tend to be relatively infrequent, most small- to medium-size businesses work with an outside CPA or accounting firm on a contract basis to meet their accounting needs.
+Because these tasks, while important, tend to be relatively infrequent, most small and midsize businesses work with an outside CPA or accounting firm on a contract basis to meet their accounting needs.

-Too often, small businesses can tend to leave bookkeeping tasks undone or poorly completed, forcing the business’s certified public accountant to spend his or her time catching up with these tasks before they are able to complete higher level accounting duties.
-In fact, this issue is so widespread that many accounting firms maintain in-house bookkeepers to delegate these otherwise unassigned tasks!
+Too often, small businesses tend to leave bookkeeping tasks undone or poorly completed, forcing the business's CPA to spend their time catching up with these tasks before they can complete higher-level accounting duties.
+In fact, this issue is so widespread that many accounting firms maintain in-house bookkeepers to delegate these otherwise-unassigned tasks.

-Particularly if you are paying your accountant on an hourly basis, this can mean spending a mint on administrative tasks that could otherwise be completed at a much lower cost.
+Particularly if you pay your accountant on an hourly basis, this can mean spending a mint on administrative tasks that could be completed at a much lower cost.